 At a glance

-Let’s get back to present day.
-The situation is similar, but the details differ: You’ve been saving for retirement and feel confident about the progress you’re making toward your goals.
-So when you’re faced with the opportunity to make a catch-up contribution, do you do it?
+You’ve been saving for retirement and feel confident about the progress you’re making toward your goals.
+But when you’re faced with the opportunity to make a catch-up contribution, do you do it?

 Most investors can benefit from maximizing their savings as retirement approaches.
 For example, if your IRA earns a 6% average annual return and you make an annual catch-up contribution of $1,000 starting the year you turn 50, these catch-ups could generate over $11,000 in investment earnings by the time you reach age 65—giving you an extra $27,000 of retirement income.**

 In spite of this compelling hypothetical example, real life isn’t hypothetical.
-And you’re not “most investors.”
 Your situation is unique, and it’s important to understand your options before committing additional cash to a tax-advantaged account.

-Making a catch-up contribution in 2021 may not be necessary (or in your best interest) if one or more of these statements describe your current situation.
+Making a catch-up contribution in 2022 may not be necessary (or in your best interest) if one or more of these statements describe your current situation:

 For better or worse, you get to answer the catch-up contribution question every year from the time you’re 50 until you stop working.
 Making (or skipping) an IRA catch-up contribution in any given year won’t make or break your retirement dream; catch-ups are simply an opportunity to save more as retirement approaches.